 Bonus: For a fun after-school craft, let kids decorate the containers.

 Before you start back-to-school shopping, take a look around the house at what’s left over from last year.
-If you find broken crayons, unwrap the pieces, put them in muffin or mini-cake tins and bake at 150 degrees for around 20 minutes, suggests MarthaStewart.com.
+If you find broken crayons, unwrap the pieces, put them in muffin or cupcake tins and bake at 150 degrees Fahrenheit for around 20 minutes, suggests MarthaStewart.com.
 Once the tin cools, they’re safe to pop right out.
 The result?
 A super cool crayon that’s sure to stick out (in a good way) among the store-bought supplies.

 Bonus: Mix and match colors for tie-dyed crayons.